artembatura/modify-source-webpack-plugin/README.md

         {
           test: /my-file\.js$/,
           operations: [
-            new ReplaceOperation('once', 'searchValue', 'replaceValue'),
+            new ReplaceOperation('searchValue', 'replaceValue'),
-            new ReplaceOperation('all', 'searchValue', 'replaceValue')
+            // the same as previous
+            new ReplaceOperation('searchValue', 'replaceValue', 'once'),
+            new ReplaceOperation('searchValue', 'replaceValue', 'all')
           ]
         }
       ]